ZimengXiong/TinyTouch/README.md

 https://github.com/user-attachments/assets/88014cb2-34d2-4d63-8998-54f0561364eb

-if you would like to support this work, please consider [sponsoring](https://github.com/sponsors/ZimengXiong) or contributing!
+if you would like to support this project, please consider [donating](https://github.com/sponsors/ZimengXiong) or contributing!

 ## table of contents